 Other nutrients squirrelled away in beans can include iron, fibre and a number of vitamins and minerals (depending on which bean).
 And whether you’re a meat-eater or not, using beans can bring new flavours to a dish and help bring costs down – great for the bean-counters of the family!

-Try adding or swapping in beans to a family favourite, or check out some of our best bean recipes for inspiration.
+Try adding or swapping in beans to a family favourite.

 The Different Types of Beans

-There are more than 40,000 different types of bean, most of which aren’t edible.
+There are different types of bean, most of which aren’t edible.
 Of the ones that are though, we’ve got our favourites:

 This vibrant, folic acid rich bean tastes as fresh as it looks.
 You might not know it, but the grown-up version of this bean is the one in your fry-ups!